 A3.
 The equity risk premium approach estimates the cost of equity as the sum of a current or forecast interest rate and a risk premium.
 (The model is sometimes referred to as the "risk premium" or the "risk positioning" approach.)
-Formal applications of equity risk premium method implement theoretical finance model of cost of capital.
-Such models use information on securities to identify the security market line (Figure 1 in the body of the testimony) and derive the cost of capital for the individual security based on that security's relative risk.
-This equity risk premium approach 3 1 DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 2 of 38 is widely used and underlies most of the current scholarly research on the nature, determinants and magnitude of the cost of capital.
+Formal applications of the equity risk premium method implement theoretical finance models of cost of capital.
+Such models use information on securities to identify the security market line (Figure 1 in the body of the testimony) and derive the cost of capital for an DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 2 of 39 individual security based on that security's relative risk.
+This equity risk premium approach is widely used and underlies most of the current scholarly research on the nature, determinants and magnitude of the cost of capital.
 Q4.
 How are the "theoretical finance models" implemented?

 A4.
 The key parameters that determine the security market line are the risk-free interest rate, the premium that a security of average risk commands over the risk-free rate, and a measure of the relative risk of the security being examined.
 The premium that a security of average risk commands over the risk-free rate is commonly referred to as the "market risk premium" ("MRP").
 It is measured as the excess of the expected return on the average common stock over the risk-free interest rate.
 In the equity risk premium approach the risk-free interest rate and MRP are common to all securities.
 The security-specific measure of relative risk (beta) is estimated separately and combined with the MRP to obtain the company-specific risk premium.
 In principle, there may be more than one factor affecting the expected stock return, each with its own security-specific measure of relative risk and its own benchmark risk premium.
 For example, "multi-factor" models and the "arbitrage pricing theory" are common in the academic literature.
 These models estimate the cost of capital as the sum of a risk-free rate and several security-specific risk premiums.
 However, none of these alternative models has emerged as "the" improvement to use instead of the original, single-factor model.
 Therefore, I use the traditional single-factor model in this testimony.
-Thus, the required elements in my implementation of the equity risk premium approach are the market risk premium, an objective measure of relative risk, the risk-free DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 3 of 38 rate that corresponds to the measure of the market risk premium, and a specific method to combine these elements into an estimate of the cost of capital.
+DOCKET NO. WS-01303A-06- Arizona-American Water Company Appendix B of Bente Villadsen Page 3 of 39 Thus, the required elements in my implementation of the equity risk premium approach are the market risk premium, an objective measure of relative risk, the risk-free rate that corresponds to the measure of the market risk premium, and a specific method to combine these elements into an estimate of the cost of capital.
 B. MARKET RISK PREMIUM Q5.
 Why is a risk premium necessary?